Stachy: History

 The first written mention of Stachy is from 1587.
-Originally named Stachov, it was probably founded at the beginning of the 16th century as a hamlet around a glass smelter.
+Initially named Stachov, it was probably founded at the beginning of the 16th century as a hamlet around a glass smelter.
 From the beginning of settlement in the area, the ethnically Czech population predominated.
 In addition to glassmaking, the village was known for the production of clogs and wood shingles.
 In the 19th century, the village expanded to the west, creating the present-day centre of the village.

 Transport

 There are no railways or major roads passing through the municipality.